darabos/high-five-trading/README.md

-# high-five-trading
+# High Five Trading

-Action stock exchange game for Repl.it Game Jam 2019
+An action stock exchange game for [Repl.it Game Jam 2019](https://repl.it/jam).